 All Articles

-00:00:08 Speaker 1: This is the me Eater podcast coming at you shirtless, severely, bug bitten, and in my case, underware.
+00:00:08 Speaker 1: This is the me Eater podcast coming at you shirtless, severely, bug bitten, and in my case, underwear.
 Listening past, you can’t predict anything brought to you by first Light.
 When I’m hunting, I need gear that won’t quit.
 First Light builds, no compromise, gear that keeps me in the field longer, no shortcuts, just gear that works.
 Check it out at first light dot com.
-That’s f I R S T l I t E dot com.
-We’re joined today by Benji Backer of Nature Is Nonpartisan, and we’re gonna talk about can it be?
-You’re…
+That’s f I R S T L I T E dot com.
+When’s the play start bill?
+00:00:46 Speaker 2: Second week in December?
+00:00:47 Speaker 1: I think no, No,…